klen/knocker/README.md

 # Knocker

-The Knocker Service is a ready-to-deploy system to make HTTP calls.
+The Knocker Service is a simple ready-to-deploy service to make HTTP calls.

 [![tests](https://github.com/klen/knocker/workflows/tests/badge.svg)](https://github.com/klen/knocker/actions)

+Let's imagine that your service is doing HTTP webhook calls when something happens.
+And you need to be sure that the webhooks reach their destination.
+In that case you may setup some kind of queue to retry the requests or use the Knocker.

 The features: